The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Activity and Disagreement

+These net-inflow plots show the direction of new capital within each candidate market, but they do not show whether new capital enters both sides simultaneously.
+To capture this cross-market movement, we pool the Biden and Harris markets across the full sample as the Democratic side and sum their daily YES-share net inflows into a combined Democratic-side market. \autoref{fig:rolling_correlation_trump_and_dem_market} plots the 90-day rolling correlation between daily YES-share net inflows in the Trump market and the combined Democratic-side market, with a step size of one day.
+The figure marks periods of aggregate two-sided capital flow.
+A higher correlation means that days with fresh capital entering Trump YES shares tend to coincide with days with fresh capital entering Democratic-side YES shares.

 Three patterns stand out in \autoref{fig:rolling_correlation_trump_and_dem_market}.
-First, the correlation jumps sharply around 2024-07-21, coinciding with President Biden's dropout and Vice President Harris's entry as the Democratic nominee.
-The sudden nominee switch created substantial uncertainty and belief heterogeneity among traders.
-As shown in \autoref{tab:monthly_vol_flow}, July saw large net inflows into both the Trump market (7.884 million USD) and the Harris market (5.495 million USD), indicating that traders on both sides simultaneously committed fresh capital based on divergent assessments of how the nominee change would affect the race.
-This simultaneous bilateral capital injection is precisely the signature of market-wide disagreement.
+First, the correlation rises around Biden's withdrawal and Harris's entry.
+The nominee switch created uncertainty about how the Democratic ticket would affect the race.
+As shown in \autoref{tab:monthly_vol_flow}, July saw large net inflows into both the Trump market (7.884 million USD) and the Harris market (5.495 million USD).
+This pattern is consistent with fresh capital entering both sides under the new electoral matchup.

-Second, the correlation declines notably after mid-September, following the Trump-Harris presidential debate on September 10.
-Vice President Harris was widely regarded as the debate winner, and prediction market odds shifted from a Trump lead of 53-46\% to a near tie at roughly 50-50\% on Polymarket within hours.
-The post-debate period reflects a phase of \emph{temporary consensus formation}: as traders converged on similar probability assessments in light of Harris's strong debate performance, the incentive to simultaneously push new capital into both markets diminished.
-The falling correlation therefore captures a period of decreasing disagreement, where the debate resolved some of the uncertainty that had been fueling two-sided capital flows.
+Second, the correlation falls after the Trump-Harris debate on September 10, 2024.
+Polymarket odds shifted from a Trump lead of 53--46\% to a near tie at roughly 50--50\% within hours.
+The decline in correlation indicates weaker simultaneous inflow into the two candidate markets after the debate.
+With prices moving toward a near tie and no clear front-runner emerging, traders appear to have reduced new capital commitment on both sides while waiting for clearer signals.